kylemanna/blog.kylemanna.com/_posts/2013-06-30-ssd-caching-using-dmcache-tutorial.md

 Now is the time to assemble the dm-cache device for the first time and see how it works.
 Ensure that your original file system is unmounted before proceeding.

 1. Find the actual size of your SSD used for caching blocks.
 According to [this mailing list posting](https://www.redhat.com/archives/dm-devel/2012-December/msg00046.html), the metadata size will be about <code>4 MB + ( 16 bytes + nr_blocks )</code>, where nr_blocks is ths number of blocks on the device volume.
 For this tutorial I'm going to use 256 KB (262144 bytes) cache block size.
 To keep the math simple, ignore the chunk that is about to be cut out from the metadata from the entire SSD partition allocated for the caching.
-To determine the size, use fdisk:
+Determine the size:

        $ sudo blockdev --getsize64 /dev/disk/by-id/scsi-SATA_OCZ-AGILITY2_f2d200034-part6
        96782516224

-2. Calculate the ssd-metadata size in bytes: <code>4194304 + (16 * 96782516224/262144) = 10101440</code> 96782516224 is the total size of our ssd cache partition.
-This is the size of the metadata partition in bytes, convert it to number of sectors: <code>10101440 / 512 = 19729.375</code>, round up to <code>19730</code> to play it safe.
+2. Calculate the ssd-metadata size in bytes: <code>4194304 + (16 * 96782516224 / 262144) = 10101440</code>, where 96782516224 is the total size of our ssd cache partition.
+The result is the size of the metadata partition in bytes, convert it to number of sectors: <code>10101440 / 512 = 19729.375</code>, round up to <code>19730</code> to play it safe.
-3. Create the ssd-metadata dm device and zero it out so it isn't misinterpreted by dm-cache (happen to me when re-creating caches):
+3. Create the ssd-metadata dm device and zero it out so it isn't misinterpreted by dm-cache (happened to me when re-creating caches):

        $ sudo dmsetup create ssd-metadata --table '0 19730 linear /dev/disk/by-id/scsi-SATA_OCZ-AGILITY2_f2d200034-part6 0'
        $ sudo dd if=/dev/zero of=/dev/mapper/ssd-metadata